I can hardly believe it… This is my 100th post!

 We’re moving to Kansai!

 A few months ago I hinted in a post that we may be moving.
-With the pandemic and my uncle passing away due to COVID-19, my husband realized that he wanted to spend more time with his family in Hiroshima and live closer to them.
+With the pandemic and my dear uncle in Canada passing away due to COVID-19, my husband and I realized that we wanted to spend more time with family in Hiroshima and live closer to them.
 I get along quite well with my in-laws and would like nothing more than for A to spend time with them in person, especially as it’s quite hard raising a child without family nearby.
 Having lived in Kanto for seven years, we are also now ready for a change.

 My husband got a new position at his company that will cover all our moving expenses, and his new role is something he’s wanted to do for a very long time, so that clinched the deal.
 The exact timing of the big move and the city hasn’t been decided yet as we’re still in the process of looking for a place through my husband’s work but it will likely be sometime from the end of November to early next year.
 (Not gonna lie, just the thought of packing and unpacking makes me feel tired!)

 So this begs the question — will I keep using the name Tiny Tot in Tokyo?